+The MBA is a 45-hour program open to qualified students with bachelor's degrees, regardless of major.
 The objective of the Master of Business Administration (MBA) program is to prepare managers and leaders to manage successfully in a dynamic business environment.
 More specifically, the program provides advanced study in all functional areas of business: accounting, management information systems, economics, finance, marketing, and management.
 In addition, the program is designed to help students further develop and refine such important broad skills and abilities as analytical thinking, problem solving, computer applications, communications, and teamwork.
 Through lectures, papers, simulations, seminars, and case studies, the graduate student will enhance critical thinking and problem-solving skills while solving real world managerial problems.